Lurker00/DX160-Firmware-Add-on/README.md

 ## Changes made
 ### Android
 * Google Play Store added.
-* [Magisk](https://magiskmanager.com/) can be used to install additional modules, and to provide root access.
-* [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md), which is also useful for its [System settings](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md#system-settings).
-* Custom build of [HibyMusic](https://play.google.com/store/apps/details?id=com.hiby.music), which plays bit perfect PCM up to 32/384kHz with no additional efforts, and fully compatible with [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) for bit perfect DSD and SACD ISO playback.
-* 126MHz CPU frequency added (216MHz is officially lowest), which is enough for most tasks.
+* Reduced power consumption during music playback and in suspend mode.
 * Overall performance increased.
 * During music playback, the device is managed to prevent idle state tasks.
+* Performance tweak for popular music players (Neutron, UAPP, Tidal, Spotify).
+Such a tweak is used on Rockchip SoC based devices for benchmark apps, iBasso sets it for its Mango Player.
-* Better thermal control, to prevent overheating.
+* Better thermal control.
 * A different approach to control brightness at low levels.
-* Less power consumption in suspend mode.
 * The process of [device registration](https://www.google.com/android/uncertified/) is much simplified (required to make Google Play Services work on uncertified device).
+* [Magisk](https://magiskmanager.com/) can be used to install additional modules, and to provide root access.
+* [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md), which is also useful for its [System settings](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md#system-settings).
+* Custom build of [HibyMusic](https://play.google.com/store/apps/details?id=com.hiby.music), which plays bit perfect PCM up to 32/384kHz with no additional efforts, and fully compatible with [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) for bit perfect DSD and SACD ISO playback.
 ### Mango
 * Added Mango mode from DX220.

+**Note**: Mango OS player wa taken from DX220, and, as such, is not 100% compatible.
+The known restrictions and problems are:
+* Only first 4 Digital Filter options actually work.
+* Only two levels of gain actually work: Medium and High produce the same result.
+* Optical Output setting does not work.
+* If you put on Pause during PCM playback for more than a minute, resuming playback produces silence.
+Workaround: push Pause/Play one more time.
+* After playing DSD files, PCM files don't produce sound.
+Workaround: either turn the device off then on, or put on pause for one minute or more and resume playback.

 ## History of public releases
 * [**1.22**](https://github.com/Lurker00/DX160-Firmware-Add-on/releases/tag/v1.22) - release for official firmware 1.00.055.